 #1.
 Buy Term Life Insurance vs. Whole Life Insurance.

-Now, if your primary goal is to purchase a life insurance policy so that when you die, your family will be protected financially, there is a very good chance that purchasing a TERM LIFE INSURANCE POLICY will be your least expensive option.
+Now, if your primary goal is to purchase a life insurance policy so that when you die, your family will be protected financially, there is an excellent chance that purchasing a TERM LIFE INSURANCE POLICY will be your least expensive option.

-This is because most term life insurance policies will be significantly less expensive (dollar for dollar) than your average whole life insurance policy will be.
+Most term life insurance policies will be significantly less expensive (dollar for dollar) than your average whole life insurance policy.

 “Which is great!”

-Especially if all your looking to do is purchase a life insurance policy that will financially protect your family for a set number of years.
+Especially if you want to purchase a life insurance policy that will financially protect your family for several years.

 And…

-Term life insurance policies will also lack some of the tax advantages and other money managnement techniques (including infinite banking) which may be available to those who purchase similar sized cash value whole life insurance policies.
-Which is “OK,” provided that the only reason why you want to own a life insurance policy is so that if you die prematurely, your family will be financially protected (for more information please visit Term vs. Whole Life).
+Term life insurance policies will also lack some tax advantages and other money management techniques (including infinite banking), which may be available to those who purchase similarly sized cash-value whole life insurance policies.
+This is “OK,” provided you only want to own a life insurance policy so that if you die prematurely, your family will be financially protected (for more information, please visit Term vs. Whole Life).

 #2.
 Don’t buy too much.